Traveling Solo in Iceland

 Yes, yes, yes!
 THE ultimate, adventurous solo thing to do while traveling in Iceland!
 Like mentioned before, Iceland is super safe and therefore we encourage people to try hitch hiking here!
 If anywhere, it must be in Iceland!
 Also, Iceland is a super hot travel destination right now so there are heaps of adventurous travelers around who would be more than happy to give you a ride and BOOM- new friends!

 Hire a car and head for a mission

 There are so many beautiful destinations around the island that are well enjoyable alone.
-Just you and the nature.
+Just you and nature.
 Man vs wild.
-Personally, I would spend a day doing Waterfall Missions and / or Natural Hot Spring Missions.
+Personally, I would spend a day doing Waterfall Missions and/or Natural Hot Spring Missions.
 Driving to The Reykjanes Peninsula is also something definitely worth doing or even checking out the famous Golden Circle.
-Snorkeling Silfra, going Surfing or even learn how to Snowboard in the winter are great activities for solo travellers!!!
+Snorkeling Silfra, going Surfing or even learn how to Snowboard in the winter are great activities for solo travelers!!!

 You might also like: Few tips on hiring a car in Iceland

 I think all the listed activities above are well enjoyable alone.
 I think these things will either draw you closer to other new people or require a lot of your own attention to yourself.
 If solo traveling is your way to go, Iceland is definitely your perfect destination as it’s safe, super fun and easy to navigate.
 Almost every Icelander speaks perfect English too, which is a huge help.
 So if you’re coming to Iceland alone, consider yourself super lucky as I think it’s the solo traveler paradise!